-What Makes a Good Wide Receiver?
+What Makes A Good Wide Receiver In Football?

 In order to answer what makes someone a great wide receiver, let's first define some of the wide receiver's responsibilities.
 A wide receiver is responsible for catching passes and running various routes down the field.
 He is usually positioned near the sidelines.
 To better understand what qualities good receiver has, let’s go step by step through a passing play, and see what skills receivers need to be great.

 Like the other players on offense, the receivers must stay behind the line of scrimmage before the snap.
 A great receiver has a great stance that will allow him to explode into his running route and gain speed to create separation from the defender.
 In an initial stance the wide receiver will have one foot back, knees bent slightly in front of the front toes, most of his weight on the front foot, a leaning forward upper body posture, and ready hands.
 Mastering the initial stance is the first step for a great wide receiver.

 After the snap, the receiver will be inevitably defended by the opponent.
 In order to get free to receive a pass, the wide receiver must create separation from the defender using body feints, and footwork.
 Great receivers have great footwork and great use of their bodies and can easily get by defenders getting free for the pass.

 The after creating separation from the defender, the receiver must know the game plan thoroughly, so they know which route he is supposed to be running and when.
 Routes will always change, so it’s imperative that the receivers know all running routes in the route tree.
 When running, it is also important to be able to execute each run properly, where the previously talked footwork will come in handy again when running any pattern that requires a sudden stop or change of direction.